top of page

 The membership process at Disciple Church is clear and simple.

-1. Notify church leadership that you are interested in becoming a member
+1. Notify a church officer that you are interested in becoming a member.

-3. Attend and participate in the membership classes held by the elders
+2. Attend & participate in the membership classes held by the elders.

-6. Celebrate as you are publicly accepted into membership at a member meeting
+6. Celebrate once you are joyfully able to agree to the membership requirements and upon being voted into membership at a member meeting.

 DUTIES AND PRIVILEGES OF MEMBERSHIP